chayanforyou/Standalone-Arduino-AVR-ISP-programmer/README.md

 # GimmeSoul

-GimmeSoul is a standalone programmer for ATmega328P bootloader.
+GimmeSoul is a standalone (no computer needed) bootloader programmer for ATmega328P.
 It can be used to facilitate programming of chips used by [Arduino UNO](https://store.arduino.cc/usa/arduino-uno-rev3) and [Senaino](https://github.com/TiagoPaulaSilva/Senaino), for example.

-This makes the process of flash the ICs much faster than conventional and eliminates the need for a computer.
+This makes the process of flash the ICs so much faster than conventional way and eliminates the need for a computer.

 ## PCB Gerber Preview
 ![enter image description here](https://lh3.googleusercontent.com/nIToOH6tOP8V6YTB77NmxzNem5c2N3wR6zNyF-sfcsGTXmM2lakn-CSjGWn2qzALiI3_n1oUDvh1pQ)